ipfs/js-kubo-rpc-client/README.md

 ### Static Types and Utils

-Aside from the default export, `ipfs-http-client` exports various types and utilities that are included in the bundle:
+Aside from the default export, `js-kubo-rpc-client` exports various types and utilities that are included in the bundle:

 - [`multiaddr`](https://www.npmjs.com/package/multiaddr)
 - [`multibase`](https://www.npmjs.com/package/multibase)